arviz-devs/arviz/elections/ArviZ_2020.md

     * Council Size
     * Council Members
 2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
+    * A table of results will be added to this document

 ### Tie Votes (1 week)
 In the event of a tie there will be a run-off election.
+The specific timing will depend on the results of the election above.
 The tallying will be performed in accordance with `GOVERNANCE.md`

 1. NumFOCUS will email all registered voters a ballot for a vote on tied candidates
+2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
+    * A table of results will be added to this document